sezata/MMFE8Readout/README.md

 Building the entire project from scratch is currently not guaranteed to work.
 This is in progress.

-To run the build tcl script, do:
+To try the build tcl script anyway, do:

     vivado -mode batch -source build.tcl